 How to Interpret Your Child's NAPLAN Results

-The NAPLAN is a nationwide exam given in school that will provide a progress report on your child's learning development in numeracy and literacy.
-This blog will walk you through how to interpret your child's NAPLAN results and help decipher what they really mean for your child’s learning journey.
+The NAPLAN is a nationwide exam given in Australian schools that will provide a progress report on your child's learning development in numeracy and literacy.
+This blog will walk you through how to interpret your child's NAPLAN results and how it can help your child’s learning journey.

 By Manoj Arachige